daschaich/HEPAL/README.md

 * MSW: Mikheev, Smirnov, and Wolfenstein
 * MT: Mathematica package to compute convolutions based on Mellin transforms
 * MT2: Stransverse mass kinematic variable (similar to transverse mass)
+* MTV: NNSA Consortium for Monitoring, Technology, and Verification
 * mu distortion of the CMB represents deviations from ideal black body radiation due to imperfect thermalization of energy dissipated from density fluctuations, which can be treated as an effective chemical potential
 * MUC: Munich airport code, applied to nearby supercomputer
 * muDAR: muon Decay At Rest